13 Unbelievably Easy Ways to Make Coloring Fun for Kids

 Before I get to these incredible ideas and tips, let’s look at how coloring benefits kids and why you’ll want to try these suggestions.

-Color Psychology shares 10 benefits of coloring pages for kids, including:
+HandyHandouts shares 9 benefits of coloring pages for kids, including:

 - Improved motor skills